vrettasm/NapShift/README.md

 ## Required packages

-The recommended version is **Python 3.6** and above.
+The required version is **Python 3.6** and above.
 Some required packages
 are:

 >